digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 - pin sizes vary, with pins 3-6 and 9-20 having smaller pin sizing and pins 1-2 and 7-8 containing larger pins
 - Aftermarket loom components only appear to be manufactured by [Aerpro](../../Credits.md#information-cross-referencing) as of time of writing, and are seemingly custom manufactured to be fit for purpose.

-> NOTE: For the following information, assume you are looking at the loom end connector, with the clip facing up
+> For the following information, assume you are looking at the loom end connector, with the clip facing up {: .block-note}

 ### Pin Layout